gobbletown/YANOM-Note-O-Matic/README.md

   - Tags
   - File attachments are maintained
   - Note-Station specific features
     - Charts are recreated.
-An image is placed on the page, along with a data table of the chart data, and a link to a csv file of the data.
+Options to place an image, data table of the chart data and a link to a csv file on the exported page.
     - Links between note pages.
       - For Note-Station most of the time this will be successful.
 However, there are some limitations and the [Synology Note-Station Links to Other Note Pages](https://github.com/kevindurston21/YANOM-Note-O-Matic/wiki/Synology-Note-Station-Links-to-Other-Note-Pages) wiki page has examples of the possible issues and solutions for them.
     - Note-Station audio notes - are attached as an attachment